 Getting started is pretty straightforward: after ordering the DNA testing kit online, a saliva swab is delivered to your home.
-Once the sample collection is completed, it is sent to an accredited laboratory that will produce results – within 15 days.
-Results can be accessed on the DNAfit website.
+Once the sample collection is completed, it is sent to an accredited laboratory that will produce DNA sequencing results – within 15 days.
+Customers can access their genetic results using their DNAfit login on the website.

 It is also possible to upload Ancestry, MyHeritage, or 23andMe raw DNA data.
 This lets you obtain Diet or Health plans at reduced costs. ($49 for the Diet Link and $89 for the Health Link).
 However, data uploads can produce different reports compared to data generated by DNAfit.
 In particular, a reduced amount of information is obtained from 23andMe files.

 There may be some technical difficulties (with the data format) that are not always so straightforward to overcome.